-The Pro Carton ECMA Award is Europe's most prestigious award for carton packaging.
+The Carton Excellence Award is Europe's most prestigious award for carton packaging.
 This is where the best and most successful ideas are highlighted every year.

 The Pro Carton Young Designers Award is one of the most important European awards for the design stars of tomorrow!

 The carton industry has a great environmental story to tell.
 But environmental issues related to packaging are a source of misconceptions or “myths”.

 One of the key roles of Pro Carton is to promote the benefits of cartons & cartonboard and we could hardly have better environmental credentials.
 I believe however that we need to be more outspoken in communicating our message to all our key target markets.
 Last year we started a new PR campaign in Germany based around the principle “Cartons don’t create plastic waste” which gained a lot of media coverage.
 It’s this sort of slightly more provocative message that I believe we need to get across.

 Today, five different generations meet at the workplace: If they can be networked systematically, this could result in enormous opportunities.